IgorZaton/Data-Science-Tips/Code_Tips.md

 ## Code Architecture

-### 1. Write your projects in modular form
+### 1. Write your projects in a modular form

-There're two main phases of standard data science project: experimental phase and development phase.
+There are two main phases of standard data science project: experimental phase and development phase.
 Of course, there might be another steps regarding the maintenance, but that's not always the thing.

 If an experimental phase is not too long it's perfectly fine to use scripts.
 However, when you want to implement the solution you've developed you should think a little bit more about the code structure.